Scratchfangs/Scravesaves/README.md

 👀 Check out our [Github Discussions](https://github.com/Scratchfangs/Zedexi/discussions) for more info on updates and features!

 ---
-Zedexi is a simple game code manager with a unique playful interface that keeps your codes organized, making it easy to input, save, and find your game codes.
+Zedexi is a simple game code manager created with the Scratch engine with a unique playful interface that keeps your codes organized, making it easy to input, save, and find your game codes.

 * 🔐 Customized security; with passwords and an optional Scratch-based login.
 * 🌺 Simple user interface that everyone can understand and enjoy.